-The framework for certification is outlines as follows:
+The framework for certification is outlined as follows:

 Starting January 2021, RPA members must attend eight mandatory online education and training sessions which will outline specific aspects of professional practice.
-Current online training session are as follows:
+Current online training sessions are as follows:

 PPC-1: Basics of Compilation Engagements